sustentarea/logoclim/README.md

 #### Historical Climate Data

-This series includes 12 monthly data points representing average climate conditions for the period 1970–2000.
+This series includes 12 monthly data points for each year from 1970 to 2000 containing average climate conditions.
 It provides averages on minimum, mean, and maximum temperature, precipitation, solar radiation, wind speed, vapor pressure, elevation, and on bioclimatic variables.